saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ Increasing temperature flattens the distribution, allowing for more varied word choices.

- ☐ Increasing temperature removes the impact of the most likely word.
+ ☐ Increasing temperature removes the impact of the most likely word.<br><br>

 **12\.
 Which component of Retrieval\-Augmented Generation (RAG) evaluates and prioritizes the information retrieved by the retrieval system?**